Self-Supervised Representation Learning via Latent Graph Prediction: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-We introduced \textit{LaGraph}, a state-of-the-art predictive SSL framework whose objectives are based on the self-supervised latent graph prediction.
+We introduced \textit{LaGraph}, a state-of-the-art predictive SSL framework whose objectives are based on self-supervised latent graph prediction.
 We provided theoretical analysis and discussed the relationship between \textit{LaGraph} and theories in different related domains.
 Experimental results demonstrate the strong effectiveness of the proposed framework and the stability to the training scale for both graph-level and node-level tasks.
 Currently, our framework mainly considers the latent graph regarding its node features.
-Only limited topology information can be included by augmenting node features, \textit{e.g.}, with node degrees.
-Further investigation into a latent graph prediction framework that includes richer information such as edge features and latent connectivity into self-supervision can potentially bring additional improvement on the performance. \red{See more discussions in Appendix~G}.
+Further investigation into a latent graph prediction framework that includes richer information such as edge features and latent connectivity into self-supervision can potentially bring additional improvement to the performance.
+We discuss more future directions in Appendix~\ref{sec:fut}.